-【The following content was organized by AI based on the recording, with no modifications made】
+【The following content was整理ed by AI based on a recording, with no modifications made】

-Participants: Male (client, an entrepreneur with a strong academic background in computer science and artificial intelligence) and female (counselor/coach).
+Participants: A man (client, an entrepreneur with a strong academic background in computer science and artificial intelligence) and a woman (counselor/coach).

-• Previous groundwork: In the prior discussion, they had already touched on the phenomenon of “lack of identity” and the distress it caused.
+• Prior groundwork: In the previous discussion, they had already touched on the phenomenon of “lack of identity” and the distress it causes.

-• Current goal: To delve into the roots of this sense of fragmentation—especially from the dimensions of childhood experiences, origins of academic thought, and worldview—in order to find concrete paths to integrate the self, reduce regret, and achieve inner consistency.
+• Current goal: To dig into the roots of this sense of fragmentation, especially from the dimensions of childhood experiences, the origin of academic thinking, and worldview, in order to find concrete paths to integrating the self, reducing regret, and achieving inner consistency.

-2. The Dilemma of Choice and Multiple Definitions of the Self
+2. The Dilemma of Choice and Multiple Definitions of Self

 2.1 Choice as Definition: Who Are You?